 Bakersfield Food Delivery Accident Attorney

-Get A Free Consultation with a Lawyer
+Get a Free Consultation With a Lawyer

 There are many examples of behaviors that may subject a delivery driver to liability for an accident.
-An experienced personal injury attorney at our firm can help you determine whether or not you are entitled to file a claim against the driver who caused your losses.
+An experienced personal injury attorney at West Coast Trial Lawyers can help you determine whether or not you are entitled to file a claim against the driver who caused your losses.

 Whether the food delivery driver that caused your injuries is an employee or an independent contractor is an important consideration if your damages exceed $1 million excess coverage.
-However, liability and damages are best determined by an experienced Bakersfield food delivery accident attorney.
+Liability and damages are best determined by an experienced Bakersfield food delivery accident attorney.